bbqq7788/RPC-and-HIFS/README.md

 # RPC-and-HIFS
-An efficient information aggregation module for building hierarchical information interaction paths and compensating information
+An efficient information aggregation module for building hierarchical information interaction paths and compensating information.
+We will open source our code soon.